xyphro/UsbGpib/README.md

 The Centronic 24 pin connector can be sourced from Aliexpress.
 These are low cost and the quality is quite reasonable.

+The enclosure requires:

+1. 2x M3x20mm socket head screws,
+2. 2x M3 square (or alternatively hexagonal) nuts
+3. 2x 10mm length  x  3mm ID plastic spacers and,
+4. 1x 3D printed enclosure (2x parts, one print).

 ## PCB

 I used KiCAD to draw the circuit and design the PCB.
 All the files are included here in the HW folder if you want to make further modifications.
 The Gerber files are also here if you simply want to have PCBs made.

-## Assembly
+## PCB Assembly

 I just use a hand soldering iron to assemble the parts to the PCB.
 The parts were selected to ease hand assembly.
 Start with pre-tinning the USB-C connector and MCU pins.
 I fitted the MCU, then the USB-C connector.
 I found that the MCU failed if a heat gun was used, most likely because of my bad technique, but using a soldering iron worked well.
 Solder the remaining smd parts and the LEDs.
 I then beeped all of the USB-C connector pins and the MCU pins looking for solder bridges and bad joints.
 The adapter can be tested by programming it.
 If the red LED flashes, the adapter is OK.
 Lastly I soldered in the Centronic connector.

+The two spacers then need to be glued in place to the top of the PCB.
+The glue only needs to be strong enough to hold the spacer in place until the M3 screws are inserted.
+Contact or super glue are good choices.

+## Enclosure

+The enclosure consists of a cup style enclosure that the assembled PCB slides into.
+The enclosure is designed to be printed connector end pointed upward.

+The second piece is a spacer that slides under the Centronic GPIB connector.
+Two pockets are included for hex or square nuts.

+The complete adapter is assembled by:
+1.  inserting the nuts into the pockets,
+2.  sliding the PCB into the enclosure.
+3.  inserting the spacer and aligning the holes.
+4.  inserting the screws and lightly tightening.
+5.  standing back and admiring your new latest project, because no one else will care.

-## Enclosure TODO
+## Enclosure Assembly

-Often significant force is required to connect and separate the adapter from the instrument GPIB connector.
-For this reason it is highly recommended that the pcb is fitted within an enclosure.
-The enclosure is a custom two piece design.
-FreeCAD was used to create the design.
-The enclosure is printed with any good 3D printer.
-It requires 2x M3 screws to connect the PCB to the enclosure.

 # Software